-Kathryn McElveen is a professional leadership coach (PCC), Courage & Renewal facilitator and ordained elder in the Western NC Conference of the UMC where she has served as a congregational pastor and leadership development consultant.
-Since 2006, Kathryn has specialized in coaching leaders from the serving professions and designing and facilitating formational leadership programs for organizations and individuals.
+Kathryn McElveen is a professional leadership coach (PCC) and ordained elder in the Western NC Conference of the UMC where she has served as a congregational pastor and leadership development consultant.
 She is the co-author of Faith Coaching: A Conversational Approach to Helping Others Move Forward in Faith and The Faith Coaching Toolkit, which are being used to equip coaches in ministry settings around the world.
 Kathryn lives in Travelers Rest, SC, with her husband, Rimes, who leads an ecumenical campus ministry and intentional community at Furman University, and their four young children.
-She co-facilitated the eastern and western Courage to Lead cohorts.

 Parker J. Palmer, Ph.D., is a writer, teacher, and activist who works independently on issues in education, community, leadership, spirituality, and social change.
 He is also founder and Senior Partner of the Center for Courage & Renewal.
-Palmer’s work spans a wide range of institutions: colleges and universities, public schools, religious communities and other non-profit organizations, healthcare institutes, and foundations.
-His publications include ten poems, more than one hundred essays, and nine books: The Promise of Paradox, The Company of Strangers, To Know As We Are Known, The Active Life, The Courage to Teach, Let Your Life Speak, A Hidden Wholeness, The Heart of Higher Education (with Arthur Zajonc), and, most recently, Healing the Heart of Democracy: The Courage to Create a Politics Worthy of the Human Spirit.
+His publications include ten poems, more than one hundred essays, and nine books, including: Let Your Life Speak, A Hidden Wholeness, and, most recently, Healing the Heart of Democracy: The Courage to Create a Politics Worthy of the Human Spirit.
 His work has been recognized with several national awards and ten honorary doctorates.
 In 2011, Palmer was named an Utne Reader Visionary, one of “25 people who are changing your world.”

 Vern Rempel is the founding pastor of Beloved Community: A Mennonite Congregation, based in Littleton, Colorado, a new congregational model that merges Courage & Renewal practices, traditional worship and vibrant live blues music.
 Before that, Vern served as Senior Pastor at the First Mennonite Church of Denver and at the Community Mennonite Church of Lancaster, Pennsylvania.
 He has a Doctor of Ministry from Iliff School of Theology and a Master’s from Anabaptist Seminary.
 His passions include making music, learning martial arts and community outreach.